-Amounts below the thresholds for prudential capital deduction are assets subject to a riskweight of 250%.
-These assets include: credit or financial institutions consolidated under the equity method within the prudential scope, (excluding insurance); significant financial interest in credit or financial institutions in which BNPP holds a stake of more than 10%; and deferred tax assets that rely on future profitability and arise from temporary differences.
+Amounts below the thresholds for prudential capital deduction are assets subject to a risk-weight of 250%.
+These assets include: credit or financial institutions consolidated under the

 The risk-weighted assets subject to this type of risk amounted to €17 billion at 31 December 2020, or 2% of the total risk-weighted assets of BNPP.".